AscendNTNU/ros-workshop/README.md

 roslaunch ros_workshop nodes.launch
 ```
 This launches roscore and all the nodes specified in the nodes.launch file in a single terminal.
 Very useful!

+## Coding tasks
+Now we are going to modify the code so that it does something useful.
+In the process we will learn about many important topics in ROS, such as subscribers, publishers, messages, and more!

+### perception.cpp

+#### Setting up subscribers